Amnesty International Canada says it was hacked by Beijing | Technology

 - Canada

-The Canadian branch of Amnesty International said Monday it was the target of a cyber attack sponsored by China.
-The human rights organization said it first detected the breach on October 5, and hired forensic investigators and cybersecurity experts to investigate.
+The Canadian branch of Amnesty International said Monday it was the target of a cyberattack sponsored by China.
+The human rights organisation said it first detected the breach Oct.
+5 and hired forensic investigators and cybersecurity experts to investigate.
 Ketty Nivyabandi, Secretary General of Amnesty International Canada, said the searches in their systems were specifically and solely related to China and Hong Kong, as well as a few prominent Chinese activists.
-The hack left the organization offline for nearly three weeks.
-US cybersecurity firm Secureworks said “a threat group sponsored or tasked by the Chinese state” was likely behind the attack because there was no attempt to monetize the access, the nature of the searches, the level of sophistication and the use of specific tools which are distinctive of China-sponsored actors.
+The hack left the organisation offline for nearly three weeks.
+U.S. cybersecurity firm Secureworks said there was no attempt to monetise the access, and “a threat group sponsored or tasked by the Chinese state” was likely behind the attack because of the nature of the searches, the level of sophistication and the use of specific tools that are distinctive of China-sponsored actors.
 Nivyabandi encouraged activists and journalists to update their cybersecurity protocols in light of it. ''As an organization advocating for human rights globally, we are very aware that we may be the target of state-sponsored attempts to disrupt or surveil our work.
 These will not intimidate us and the security and privacy of our activists, staff, donors, and stakeholders remain our utmost priority,” Nivyabandi said.
-Amnesty is among organizations that support human rights activists and journalists targeted by state actors for surveillance.
-That includes confirming cases of activists' and journalists' cell phones being infected with Pegasus spyware, which turns the devices into real-time listening devices in addition to copying their contents.
+Amnesty is among organisations that support human rights activists and journalists targeted by state actors for surveillance.
+That includes confirming cases of activists' and journalists' cellphones being infected with Pegasus spyware, which turns the devices into real-time listening tools in addition to copying their contents.

 China's embassy in Ottawa did not immediately respond to a message seeking comment.